 Outfall / Interconnection ID Screening / sample date Ammonia Chlorine Conductivity Salinity E. coli or enterococcus Surfactants Water Temp Pollutant of concern If required, follow-up actions taken

-No dry weather screening was conducted in 2018.
 Dry weather was scheduled for the Fall 2018 but the unseasonably wet weather and associated high groundwater conditions precluded dry weather screening.

 It is anticipated that dry weather screening will be conducted in Fall 2019.